s8sato/kyodoku/docs/README.md

 # Documentation

-This directory will contain all specifications and design documents for **kyodoku**.
+This directory houses the living specification and design notes for **kyodoku**.
+It is the primary reference for agents and contributors implementing features in the bot crate.

-## Planned Files
+## Contents

-- `spec.md` — main functional and technical specification (to be written before implementation)
+- `spec.md` — full product specification and workflow overview.
-- `commands.md` — slash command interface definitions
+- `commands.md` — concise slash-command contract for Discord reviewers.
-- `architecture.md` — diagrams and internal component overview
+- `architecture.md` — component overview and lifecycle notes.
-- `adr/` — architecture decision records (optional)

-## Note

-No implementation code should be stored here.
-This directory is exclusively for design and specification documents.
+All project changes should be validated against these documents.
+Update the relevant file when the implementation diverges from the agreed behaviour.